 The Planning and Zoning Commission periodically reviews their Master Plan for Development and Conservation in part to ensure the Town's long-term goals are consistent with sound environmental practices.
 Modifications are adopted as warranted.
-During the 2019 calendar year a new revised Master Plan for Development and Conservation was adopted.
-A revised section entitled "Conservation Strategies" encompassing guidelines and goals related to Protection of Natural Resources, Preservation of Open Spaces, and Promoting Sustainability and Resiliency were added or updated to reflect appropriate practices.
+The last major modification was completed during the 2019 calendar year.
+A revised Master Plan for Development and Conservation was adopted in 2019.
+This major modification added a new section entitled "Conservation Strategies" encompassing guidelines and goals related to the Protection of Natural Resources, Preservation of Open Spaces, and Promoting Sustainability and Resiliency.
+During the past calendar year, the Planning and Zoning Commission during their review of proposed developments referred to this section to ensure the proposed developments practices and ultimate outcomes were consistent with the guidelines and goals established by the Master Plan for Development and Conservation.

-The Planning and Zoning Commission reviews all land use applications to determine consistency with the "Plainville Low Impact Development and Storm Water Management Design Manual".
-Certain application types trigger automatic Public Hearings offering an opportunity for the public to comment.
+The Planning and Zoning Commission reviews all land use applications to determine consistency with the "Plainville's Low Impact Development and Storm Water Management Design Manual".
+Certain application types trigger automatic Public Hearings, offering an opportunity for the public to comment.
 Development plans are often modified based on staff and/or public comments regarding many issues including impacts to the environment.
 Comments regarding stormwater management practices are routinely identified and addressed by Town staff.
 Additionally, Town staff regularly reviews with the Planning Commission innovative stormwater management techniques determining whether they are applicable to be included in the commission's regulations.
 Revisions to the Low Impact Development Guidance Document are made to clarify and identify water quality standards as warranted.
-A copy of "Plainville Low Impact Development and Stormwater Management Design Manual" is posted on the Town's web site.
+A copy of "Plainville's Low Impact Development and Stormwater Management Design Manual" is posted on the Town's web site.